rage/java-programming/data/part-2/4-methods.md

 <!-- Jatkossa kun esittelemme metodeja, emme erikseen mainitse että niiden täytyy sijaita omalla paikallaan.
 Metodia ei esimerkiksi voi määritellä toisen metodin sisällä. -->

-From here on out, when introducing methods, we will not explicitly mention they must be located in the correct place.
+From here on out, when introducing methods, we will not explicitly mention that they must be located in the correct place.
 Methods cannot be defined e.g. inside other methods.

 <!-- ## Metodien nimennästä -->